 But is it really normal?
 And if not, then what can you do to get comfy?

-Bike seats do not hurt with proper fit and adjustment.
-They might be mildly uncomfortable at times, but should never cause pain.
+Bike seats do not hurt when they are properly fitted and adjusted.
+Occasional mild discomfort is normal, but outright pain is not.
 However, your skin may develop painful “saddle sores” from prolonged contact and/or inadequate hygiene.

 Your can adjust your existing saddle with just a couple common tools, so start there before replacing it.
 However, if that doesn’t alleviate your pain, then you’ll most likely need a new saddle.

 When saddle pain will & won’t go away